scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** fire

 A great wall of fire, 10 tiles wide and 3 tiles high, erupts from the ground.
 Any creature that starts their turn in or adjacent to the wall or enters that area for the first time this round makes a defense roll against your spellcasting roll.
-On hit they take 1 wound and 3 wound dice in fire damage, igniting for 1 minute on a critical.
+On hit they take 1/3 in fire damage, gaining Burn 1 on a critical.
 On success they take half damage, rounded down.
 Any ranged weapon or spell attack made through the wall adds 2 bad dice to the attack, being incinerated by the wall if the attack misses.

-Ignited creatures take 1 wound of fire damage at the start of their turn and may spend 5 AP to extinguish the fire, leaving them prone.

-Add a wound die and increase the width by 2 tiles for every level cast above 5th.
+Add 0/1 in fire damage and increase the width by 2 tiles for every level cast above 5th.

 #### Ward Area